Maryland Alzheimer's Care Facilities

 Call (888) 320-4476 to speak to a local memory care advisor in Maryland and explore your memory care options.
 Get pricing & availability for nearby facilities and help scheduling tours.

 There are 743 Alzheimer's care facilities available in Maryland.
 These Alzheimer's care homes can provide care for all stages of Alzheimer's disease.
 The facilities can be either stand-alone Alzheimer's care units, or part of larger Alzheimer's care communities.
-Maryland Alzheimer's care facilities cost on average $71,736 per year.
+Maryland memory care facilities cost on average $71,736 per year.
 Dementia care in Maryland can range in cost from $42,708 all the way to $119,976 yearly.
 The 5 most affordable cities in Maryland for memory care are: Cumberland at $54,744 per year, Baltimore at $58,860 per year, Salisbury at $59,592 per year, Delmar at $60,576 per year and Hagerstown at $60,804 per year.
 The 3 most affordable counties in Maryland when it comes to Alzheimer's and dementia care are Allegany county with costs of $54,648 per year, Wicomico county that has average annual costs of $59,652 and Washington county that carries an average cost of $60,696 yearly.

 List of Alzheimer's care, dementia care, memory care and assisted living facilities in Maryland: